8 family-friendly walks in the New Forest

 • Refreshments: Big picnic field near car park

 Now, one of the best places for a nature walk near Lyndhurst is from the Bolderwood Green car park on Ornamental Drive.
-The Bolderwood Deer Watch trail is ideal for nature-lovers as it leads directly to a purpose-built deer observation platform.
+This is one of the top New Forest walks for kids, especially if they love wildlife.

-The viewing platform is the best place to see deer in the New Forest, as it overlooks the feeding area.
-New Forest Rangers come come daily to the field to feed the deer (from Easter to September), so you’ll get a good view of the wild animals.
+The viewing platform is one of the easiest places to see deer in the New Forest, as it overlooks the feeding areas.
+New Forest Rangers come daily to the field to feed the deer (from Easter to September), so you’ll get a good view of the wild animals.

 Admission to Bolderwood Deer Sanctuary is free.